Brian Carbury: Battle of Britain

 On 7 September the Luftwaffe mounted its first large scale daylight bombing raid on London.
 No. 603 Squadron caught part of the bombing formation on its return flight to France and Carbury shot down an escorting Bf 109 and damaged two bombers.
 He damaged a He 111 on 11 September and destroyed a Bf 109 on 14 September, near London.
 Towards the end of the month, the pace of the aerial fighting began to slow down with the Luftwaffe changing its tactics by using Bf 109s in a fighter-bomber role for daylight attacks.
 Carbury's next victory did not occur until 2 October, when he shot down a Bf 109 over the Thames Estuary.
 He destroyed another over southeast London on 7 October.
 Flying a patrol on 10 October as the leader of a section of three Spitfires, he spotted a group of 20 Bf 109s returning to northern France.
 Leading the section into attack, he shot down one of the Bf 109s into the English Channel and a second on to the beach at Dunkirk.
-On 14 October, he damaged a Junkers Ju 88.
+On 14 October, he damaged a Ju 88.